quiltdata/quilt/docs/advanced-features/athena.md

 3. Add "un-managed" Athena policy to Quilt catalog.
 Go to http://your-quilt-stack/admin, scroll to "Policies", click on "+" button.
 Click "Manually set ARN" and enter ARN of Athena policy
 4. Attach policy to an existing Quilt role, or create a new role and attach policy to it.

+See [Users and roles](../Catalog/Admin.md) for detailed overview on access control management in Quilt.

 ## Defining package tables and views in Athena
 The first step in configuring Athena to query the package contents and metadata is to define a set of tables that represent the package metadata fields as columns.